kxwu222/sitemap-generator/SUPABASE_SETUP.md

     )
   );

--- Policy: Users can create their own comments
-CREATE POLICY "Users can create their own comments" ON comments FOR INSERT
-  WITH CHECK (auth.uid()::text = user_id);

--- Policy: Users can update their own comments
-CREATE POLICY "Users can update their own comments" ON comments FOR UPDATE
-  USING (auth.uid()::text = user_id)
+-- Policy: Users can create comments for shared sitemaps (works for everyone, including anonymous) -- IMPORTANT: Removed auth.uid() requirement to allow anonymous users CREATE POLICY "Allow create comments for shared sitemaps" ON comments FOR INSERT
-  WITH CHECK (auth.uid()::text = user_id);
+  WITH CHECK (
+    EXISTS (
+      SELECT 1 FROM sitemaps
+      WHERE sitemaps.id = comments.sitemap_id
+      AND sitemaps.share_token IS NOT NULL
+    )
+  );

--- Policy: Users can delete their own comments, or sitemap owners can delete any comment CREATE POLICY "Users can delete their own comments or owners can delete any" ON comments FOR DELETE
+-- Policy: Users can update comments for shared sitemaps CREATE POLICY "Allow update comments for shared sitemaps" ON comments FOR UPDATE
   USING (
-    auth.uid()::text = user_id OR
     EXISTS (
       SELECT 1 FROM sitemaps
       WHERE sitemaps.id = comments.sitemap_id
-      AND sitemaps.user_id = auth.uid()::text
+      AND sitemaps.share_token IS NOT NULL
+    )
+  )
+  WITH CHECK (
+    EXISTS (
+      SELECT 1 FROM sitemaps
+      WHERE sitemaps.id = comments.sitemap_id
+      AND sitemaps.share_token IS NOT NULL
+    )
+  );

+-- Policy: Users can delete comments for shared sitemaps CREATE POLICY "Allow delete comments for shared sitemaps" ON comments FOR DELETE
+  USING (
+    EXISTS (
+      SELECT 1 FROM sitemaps
+      WHERE sitemaps.id = comments.sitemap_id
+      AND sitemaps.share_token IS NOT NULL
     )
   );
 ```